 Associate of Technical Study in Construction Management-Carpentry

-The Construction Management - Carpentry program is offered exclusively at the Hocking College Logan Campus.
+The Construction Management - Carpentry program is offered exclusively at the Hocking College Logan Educational Site.

 The Construction Management program responds to the growing need for individuals trained in construction management and skilled craftwork.
 Construction managers are involved in the planning, estimating, scheduling, and execution of a variety of commercial and residential projects.
 Opportunities for construction management jobs also exist for those who aspire to manage their own businesses as independent contractors.
 Prior work experience and/or completion of apprenticeship programs may result in credit hours being awarded by advanced standing, portfolio, and exam assessment.